 You can also delete files directly from <dataDirectory>/data-7731/executions/<username>, per this example - C:\Users\<username>\Data3SixtyAnalyze\data-7731\executions/<AnalyzeUsername>

 It is ok to delete them when the data flow that created them finishes running and if you no longer need to troubleshoot what happened in the run.

 Note: Please DO NOT DELETE item in the folder named "cache"!

 C) HOW TO MONITOR DISK SPACE AND USAGE:

-You can also import the attached data flow called Disk Usage to monitor disk space.
-Feel free to modify it per your own use (schedule it at least weekly or daily).
+You can also import the attached example data flow called Disk Usage to monitor disk space.
+Feel free to modify it per your own use and system configuration (you can then schedule it to run frequently, e.g. weekly or daily).
 It will tell you how much space is remaining on your disk, and how space is being used.

 D) HOW TO DELETE OLD SERVER & TOMCAT LOG FILES: